MechWarrior (1989 video game)

 MechWarrior is the second video game released in the BattleTech game series.
 MechWarrior was the first video game to offer the player a chance to pilot a BattleMech from the view of a pilot (a MechWarrior).
 With this game the player has a great deal of freedom when compared to many of the follow-up MechWarrior games, which include choosing missions, buying & selling mechs and parts, hiring lance-mates, and traveling throughout the Inner Sphere.
 Underneath the major game mechanics, the player had the option of following a role playing style story arc that would unfold over five in-game years.

 The game was ported to the Japanese Sharp X68000 and PC-98 home computers in 1992 and 1993 under the name Battletech: Ubawareta Seihai.

 Story

-The story follows a mechwarrior by the name of Gideon Braver Vandenburg.
+The story is set from 3024 to 3028.
+It follows a mechwarrior by the name of Gideon Braver Vandenburg, the son of Duke Cameron Vandenburg.
 His family has been murdered and the chalice that proves he is heir to the throne of his planet, Ander's Moon, has been stolen.
 Without the chalice he is exiled.
 Gideon must develop a force of mechwarriors and battlemechs, find those who committed the acts against his family, and take his revenge within five years or all is lost.

 The story ends with the defeat of the Dark Wing Mercenaries.